apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization_inc.md

 - scripts above were run as parameter for [run.sh](https://github.com/apache/incubator-mxnet/blob/master/benchmark/python/dnnl/run.sh) script to properly setup parallel computation parameters.

-For this model INC basic, mse and custom strategies found configurations meeting the 1.5% relative accuracy loss criterion.
+For this model INC `basic`, `mse` and `mycustom` strategies found configurations meeting the 1.5% relative accuracy loss criterion.
 Only the `bayesian` strategy didn't find solution within 500 attempts limit.
 Although these results may suggest that the `mse` strategy is the best compromise between time spent to find the optimized model and final model performance efficiency, different strategies may give